sguox002/leetcode/leetcode-all.md

 <<-767. reorganize string ***->>

 ### trivials
+<<-1619	Mean of Array After Removing Some Elements    		66.3%	Easy
+remove the top and bottom 5% and get the remaing mean value sort and sum the middle parts.
+->>

+<<-1624	Largest Substring Between Two Equal Characters    		59.4%	Easy
+save the first index for each char seen. then find the max length. hashmap or array.
+->>

 <<-1646	Get Maximum in Generated Array    		48.2%	Easy	->>

 <<-1680.
 Concatneation of consecutive binary numbers